niclaslindberg/webx-routes/README.md

 * Simplicity - Easy to follow request/response routes to business logic in a natural hierarchical model.
 * Scalability - never load unnecessary files
 * Dependency injection (IOC) everywhere.
-* Testability - clear separation of view  business objects
+* Testability - clear separation of view- and business objects by glueing it all together.

 ## Getting started